njzhangsan2013/ai_agent_quick_start_server2/README_EN.md

 Use this domain to access the API interfaces:
 - Get ZEGO Token: `https://****.vercel.app/api/api/zego-token`
 - Start talking with AI Agent: `https://****.vercel.app/api/start`
+- Start a video call with the digital human agent: `https://****.vercel.app/api/start-digital-human`
 - Stop talk with AI Agent: `https://****.vercel.app/api/api/stop`

 ## Using the Service